krishanthisera/blog/src/content/blog/static-hosting-aws.md

 Before we start we shall set up our terraform environment.
 In Terraform it is vital to maintain your state file secure.
 I personally prefer Terraform Cloud as the configuration is straightforward and we don’t need to worry about CI/CD (GitOps-like) setup.

-First, you will need to create Terraform cloud account [here](https://app.terraform.io/public/signup/account) (it’s free).
+First, you will need to a create Terraform cloud account [here](https://app.terraform.io/public/signup/account) (it’s free).
 Then create a project and set up a workflow, at this point, you would need to have a GitHub account (or from any VCS provider) to maintain your infrastructure code.
-I am not going to show how this, as this is very straightforward.
+I am not going to show-how this, as this is very straightforward.

-When you have set up your workflow, you should be able to see a webhook configured in your GitHub account.
+If you have set up your Terraform workspace correctly, you should be able to see a webhook configured in your GitHub account.
 If you are using a VCS other than GitHub you would need to set this webhook manually.

-You can follow [this](https://developer.hashicorp.com/terraform/language/settings/backends/remote) to setup the backend,
+You can follow [this](https://developer.hashicorp.com/terraform/language/settings/backends/remote#example-configurations) to set up the backend.

 If you refer to the GitHub repo, [config.remote.tfbackend](https://github.com/krishanthisera/aws-static-hosting/blob/main/config.remote.tfbackend) describe my remote backend configuration.
 In this case, I am using a CLI input to configure the backend.